thenexthub/Codira/docs/SIL/SIL.md

 SIL functions are defined with the `sil` keyword.
 SIL function names are introduced with the `@` sigil.
-A SIL function name will become the LLVM IR name for the function, and is usually the mangled name of the originating Swift declaration.
+A SIL function name will become the LLVM IR name for the function, and is usually the mangled name of the originating Codira declaration.
 The `sil` syntax declares the function's name and SIL type, and defines the body of the function inside braces.
 The declared type must be a function type, which may be generic.